install-tl(1) User Contributed Perl Documentation install-tl(1)

 "TL_DOWNLOAD_ARGS"

-These override the normal choice of a download program; see the
+These override the normal choice of the download and other utility

 <https://tug.org/texlive/doc/tlmgr.html#ENVIRONMENT-VARIABLES>.